 The dozens of other small Protestant sects whose followers have left some cultural impact on Canada include the charity-focused Salvation Army, the strict and puritanical Jehovah’s Witnesses, and three churches based around 19th century prophets: the Seventh-Day Adventists who follow the teachings of Ellen White (1827-1915), the Church of Jesus Christ of Latter-day Saints (the “Mormon” church), whose faith is built around the revelations of Joseph Smith (1805-1844), and the Church of Christ, Scientist (the “Christian Scientists“) which was founded by Mary Baker Eddy (1821-1910).
-The Canadian Prairies are home to a significant population of followers of various rural, isolationist Protestant sects from 17th century eastern Europe as well, including Mennonites, Hutterites, and Amish, who emphasize a commitment to self-sufficiency and simple living.
+The Canadian Prairies are home to a significant population of followers of various rural, isolationist, fundamentalist Christian sects from 17th century eastern Europe as well, including Mennonites, Hutterites, and Amish, who emphasize a commitment to self-sufficiency and simple living.

 These days, more and more Canadian Christians are opting out of denominational Protestantism altogether, in favour of simpler, non-hiearchical, non-sectarian evangelical churches that preach a mostly literal interpretation of the Bible and promote a highly personal relationship with God.
 The term “evangelical” itself refers to the practice of aggressively seeking to spread awareness of the faith to non-believers, partially via so-called “born-again” adult conversions.
 Modern, image-conscious and known for its large, inclusive “mega-churches,” evangelical Christianity is Canada’s fastest-growing form of Protestantism and has made considerable inroads among youth, immigrants and suburbanites.
-At the same time, it’s also earned a great deal of controversy due to its active support for conservative political causes, particularly opposition to homosexuality and abortion.
+At the same time, it’s also earned a great deal of controversy due to its active support for conservative political causes, particularly opposition to homosexuality, trans rights and abortion.

-Numbering less than half a million, Canada’s Jewish population may seem small, but it’s actually the fourth largest Jewish community on earth, eclipsed only by the Jewish populations of Israel, France and the United States.
+At just under a million, Canada’s Jewish population may seem small, but it’s actually the fourth largest Jewish community on earth, eclipsed only by the Jewish populations of Israel, France and the United States.